inetpy/inetpy.github.io/_posts/2014-4-4-Parsing-a-Routing-Table-with-Python-Part-1.md

 twitter_image: python_banner_01.png
 banner_image: python_banner_01.jpeg
 description: 'Using python to get contents of a routing table part 1'
+summary: It's all in the API's, well, not exactly, not everything you want to get or parse is handed down in a nicely formatted XML file or JSON format.
+These file structures translate to some type of data structure, with relative ease.
+Be it a list/array a dictionary container or some sort of combination.
 permalink: /2014/04/parsing-a-routing-table-with-python-part1
 categories:
   - Coding